How to start a fish and chips shop

 According to the government’s National Careers Service, a fish-frier working in your shop can expect to earn between £13,500 to £16,000 a year, though many roles are part-time.

-They should have a food hygiene certificate if they will be handling food, but this can be earned on the job.
+They should have a food hygiene certificate if they are to be handling food, but this can be earned on the job.

 Here are some other positions you might want to hire for if you own a fish and chip shop:

-• Food preparation assistant – these are the people that keep the engine running in the back, prepping ingredients and ensuring the front of house has everything it needs to keep up with customer orders
+• Food preparation assistant: these are the people who keep the engine running in the back, prepping ingredients and ensuring the front of house has everything it needs to keep up with customer orders

-• Manager – managers are responsible for ensuring the day to day running of a fish and chip shop.
-This involves taking stock and ordering supplies, ensuring health and safety, managing staff, and ensuring the business is profitable
+• Managers: responsible for ensuring the day-to-day running of a fish and chip shop.
+This involves taking stock and ordering supplies, ensuring health and safety, managing staff and ensuring the business is profitable

-• Waiting staff – this will only be necessary if you have a shop floor and tables that need to be served
+• Waiting staff: these will only be necessary if you have a shop floor and tables that need to be served

 The NFFF and Seafish have partnered to offer two learning programmes in a bid to raise standards across the fish frying sector.

-• The customer service skills qualification – customer service, food hygiene, and health & safety
+• The customer service skills qualification: covers customer service, food hygiene, and health & safety

 • Asking price